vaibhav276/portfolio/content/projects/alternative-remedies-insomnia/index.md

 ## Step 5: Coding the final Solution

-Some of the things I realized while implementation:
+Some of the things I realized and changed while implementation:
 * The number of citations for a remedy are whole numbers, so showing them as discrete shapes (I chose circles) will improve readability
+* There is too much movement if I try to redraw the remedies and stacked bar chart as the user hovers over the problem areas.
+So I decided to only change the opacity rather than showing and hiding the data.

 {{< sketch >}}